janelia-flyem/marktips/README.md

     "locations": list of [x, y, z] locations of the tips in the RoI "nlocations": number of tips found
-    "nlocationsRoI": number of tips found in the input RoI "nplaced": number of to do items placed; if nplaced < nlocations, it indicates that some locations already had to do items, which were not replaced, or some locations were outside the given RoI }
+    "nlocationsRoI": number of tips found in the input RoI "nplaced": number of to do items placed; if nplaced < nlocations, it indicates that some locations already had to do items (which were not replaced), or some items were not placed due to RoI restrictions
+    }
 ```